What is Data Modeling?

 1. Hierarchical Model

-Let us say we have a few courses and a number of students.
+Let us say we have a few courses and several students.
 Each course can be assigned to a single student only.
 However, a student can take as many courses as he wants.

 2. Relational Data Modeling